RuleDomain/OpenSourceFinancials/readme.md

 The first module to be developed will be Purchasing.
 More information can be found at the Wiki by [Purchasing](https://github.com/SteveIreland/POSbyRD/wiki/Purchasing)

+The next module to be developed will be Accounts Receivable.

 ## Contributing